Lisbon transport system

-In Lisbon there are mainly 4 types of transportation:
+Within Lisbon, there are mainly 5 types of transportation:

-The metro system in Lisbon is widely spread and highly efficient.
-It is the fatest way to travel within the city limits and it consists in 4 lines:
+It is widely spread and highly efficient.
+It consists in 4 lines:

 - Green: From Telheiras to Cais do Sodré